Steveorevo/cg-pws-vm/README.md

 # devstia-vm
-Scripts to create platform and architecture specific virtual machines for the Devstia Preview application.
+Scripts to create platform and architecture specific virtual machines for the Devstia Personal Web application.

 > :warning: !!!
 Note: this repo is in progress; when completed, a release will appear in the release tab.

 ## Building
 Building a specific virtual machine for a given host requires running under the host operating system for the given script.

-> :triangular_flag_on_post: Devstia Preview is distributed under GNU **Affero** General Public License v3.0. *Any modified version, including use as a service over a network, requires that the complete source code of the modified version must be made available*.
+> :triangular_flag_on_post: Devstia Personal Web is distributed under GNU **Affero** General Public License v3.0. *Any modified version, including use as a service over a network, requires that the complete source code of the modified version must be made available*.

 #### 1) Start by cloning this repo [via git](https://git-scm.com) to a local folder, followed by changing directories to that folder:
 ```